-- Students are encouraged to complete and submit the FAFSA via the Internet at www.fafsa.ed.gov.
-Paper applications are available upon request from the Department of Education by calling (800) 4-FEDAID. - For maximum aid, submit the FAFSA by April 30 prior to the academic school year you plan to attend WWU. - Remember to provide the WWU School Code (003799) on the FAFSA so your information may be released to WWU. - The FAFSA is available October 1 prior to the school year and uses the prior year's tax information.
-For the 2023-24 school year, the FAFSA is available October 1, 2022, and uses the 2021 income tax information.
+- Students are encouraged to complete and submit the FAFSA via the Internet at studentaid.gov.
+Paper applications are available upon request from the Department of Education by calling (800) 4-FEDAID. - For maximum aid, submit the FAFSA by April 30 prior to the academic school year you plan to attend WWU. - Remember to provide the WWU School Code (003799) on the FAFSA so your information may be released to WWU. - The FAFSA is usually available October 1 prior to the school year and uses the prior year's tax information.
+However, for the 2024-25 school year, FAFSA is scheduled to be available no later than January 01, 2024, and uses 2022 income tax information.